 (b) Includes

-(i) In the case of disclosure of discovered oil and gas initially-in-place, the cautionary statement required by clause 5.9(2) (c) (v) (A), or
+(i) In the case of disclosure of discovered oil and gas initially-in-place, the cautionary statement required by clause 4.8(2) (c) (iv) (A), or

-(ii) In the case of disclosure of total oil and gas initially-in-place or undiscovered oil and gas initially-in-place, the cautionary statement required by clause 5.9(2) (c) (v) (B).
+(ii) In the case of disclosure of total oil and gas initially-in-place or undiscovered oil and gas initially-in-place, the cautionary statement required by clause 4.8(2) (c) (iv) (B).

-5.15 Disclosure of High-Case Estimates of Reserves and of Resources other than Reserves
+4.15 Disclosure of High-Case Estimates of Reserves and of Resources

 If a reporting entity discloses an estimate of proved plus probable plus possible reserves, the reporting entity must also disclose the corresponding estimates of proved and proved plus probable reserves or of proved and probable reserves.

-If a reporting entity discloses a high case estimate of resources other than reserves, the reporting entity must also disclose the corresponding low and best case estimates.
+If a reporting entity discloses a high case estimate of resources, the reporting entity must also disclose the corresponding low and best case estimates.

-Part 6 DEFINITIONS
+Part 5 DEFINITIONS

 Throughout this SAMOG Code, unless otherwise stated or the content requires otherwise, an expression which denotes any gender includes other genders and the following terms will have the meanings set out below.
-Definitions in this section is also applicable to Form A.
+Definitions in this section is also applicable to Form 1.
+For the sake of clarity for any definitions not mentioned in the Code, reference should be made to the PRMS.

-Abandonment costs

-Abandonment costs means all costs associated with:

-rendering all intervals of a well incapable of flow into the wellbore or between intervals

-removing all wellhead equipment; and

-the physical removal of surface facilities, and the decommissioning of any facilities, in the vicinity of the well, required for the transport, treatment and metering of a product type.
+Abandonment, Decommissioning and Restoration (ADR)

+The process of returning part or all of a project to a safe and environmentally compliant condition when operations cease.
+Examples include, but are not limited to, the removal of surface facilities, wellbore plugging procedures, and environmental remediation.

+ADR costs means all costs associated with ADR.
+In some instances, there may be salvage value associated with the equipment removed from the project.
+ADR costs are presumed to be without consideration of any salvage value, unless presented as “ADR net of salvage”

 Alternate reference point

-Alternate reference point means a location at which quantities and values of a product type are measured before the first point of sale
+Alternate reference point means a location at which quantities and values of a product type are measured before the first point of sale (Reference Point as per PRMS).

 API